peteyoung/python-dev-env/python-dev-setup.md

    * Does this install to OS or pyenv?
    * `curl -O https://bootstrap.pypa.io/get-pip.py`
    * `./get-pip.py`
-* upgrade pip (only for your current `pyenv` context)
+* upgrade pip (only for your current Python activated by `pyenv`)
 	* `pip install -U pip`
-* install `virtualenv` each time you create a new `pyenv` directory
+* install `virtualenv`
 	* `pip install virtualenv`
-	* Is this the right way to do it
+	* Is this the right way to do it?
-	   * Probably, if you're using virtualenv vanilla
+	   * Yes, because you will need `virtualenv` installed relative to the Python version you want copied into the virtual environment.
+Once you `activate` a virtual environment, that version of Python effectively becomes the only visible version in the current shell session.
+It will override `pyenv` and any `.python_version` settings.
+The shell will remain configured as such until `deactivate` is called, or the shell session is terminated.
-	* Do I do this every time I create another `pyenv`?
+	* Do I do this every time another Python version is installed?
-	   * No, you do it everytime you want to cordon off a Python development project and environment.
-Just be sure that the correct version of Python is active with pyenv, because virtualenv will make a copy of it.
+	   * No, you do it everytime you want to cordon off a Python development project and environment based on a Python version.	* You are ready to create virtual environments that use that particular version of Python
-	   *

 ##The "Not So Sure About These" Section
+#####Everything in this section is from previous attempts and is dated.
+But it's still interesting information to some degree, and spurs the memory

 * install pipsi
 	* `python get-pipsi.py`